rajeev66053/spring-boot-docker/README.md

 ## Create a docker file in spring boot application

-## Generate a jar file from spring boot application
+## Generate a jar file from spring boot application.
+Give the jar file name in pom.xml file.

 ## Run a cmd from application path and run command to build docker image
 ###### docker build -t spring-boot-docker.jar .